| The question may arise in the student's mind: How can we review

 automatically by each of us during every moment of time, independently of our volition, in

+the following manner.
 From the first breath which we draw after birth to our last dying

 gasp, we inspire air which is charged with pictures of our surroundings, and the same ether